nguerrera/xliff-converter/README.md

+# NOTE

+This tool is obsolete and being replaced by https://github.com/dotnet/xliff-tasks

 # xliff-converter

 This is a glorified script to convert resx files, vsct files, xaml rule files, and temporary hard-coded LocalizableStrings.cs files to xliff and back.